- Cal-Atlas Geospatial Clearinghouse

 BIOGEOGRAPHIC INFORMATION & OBSERVATION SYSTEM

 Metadata is information about data, describing the "who, what, where, when, why, and how."
-It's a very important component of the data contributed to BIOS as it describes the purpose, intended uses, limitations, assumptions, data collection methods and results, as well as data definitions and contact information.
+It's a very important component of any dataset as it describes the purpose, intended uses, limitations, assumptions, data collection methods and results, as well as data definitions and contact information.

-- a brief description of the data (Abstract and Purpose)
+- A description of the data (Summary and Description)

 Contributors using ArcGIS and comfortable creating metadata in that software can certainly do so.

-Sections in the Description of the metadata (i.e., Abstract, Purpose) should be comparable in style and format to an abstract in a scientific journal article.
+Sections in the Description of the metadata (i.e., Summary, Description) should be comparable in style and format to an abstract in a scientific journal article.
 The contributor is responsible for providing complete and accurate biological metadata, including definitions for each attribute in the data table.
 Attribute definitions should describe the contents in each field and, if appropriate, the codes used to abbreviate the data entry.

 Metadata must be provided with each contributed dataset.
 If you have questions about metadata, please contact the